-Use your best judgment when deciding what data to migrate from credential encrypted storage to device encrypted storage.
-You should not migrate private user information, such as passwords or authorization tokens, to device encrypted storage.
+Don't migrate private user information, such as passwords or authorization tokens, from credential encrypted storage to device encrypted storage.
+Use your best judgment when deciding what other data to migrate to device encrypted storage.
 In some scenarios, you might need to manage separate sets of data in the two encrypted stores.

-- On the device, enable Developer options if you haven't already by going to Settings > About phone, and tapping Build number seven times.
-Once the developer options screen is available, go to Settings > Developer options and select Convert to file encryption.
+- On the device, enable Developer options if you haven't already by going to Settings > About phone and tapping Build number seven times.
+Then go to Settings > Developer options and select Convert to file encryption.

-An emulated Direct Boot mode is also available, in case you need to switch modes on your test devices.
-Emulated mode should only be used during development and may cause data loss.
-To enable emulated Direct Boot mode, set a lock pattern on the device, choose "No thanks" if prompted for a secure start-up screen when setting a lock pattern, and then use the following adb shell command:
+Devices running Android 13 or lower support an "emulated" Direct Boot mode that uses file permissions to simulate the effects of encrypted files being locked and unlocked.
+Only use emulated mode during development; it can cause data loss.
+To enable emulated Direct Boot mode, set a lock pattern on the device, choose "No thanks" if prompted for a secure start-up screen when setting a lock pattern, and then run the following shell command:

-To turn off emulated Direct Boot mode, use the following command:
+To turn off emulated Direct Boot mode, run the following shell command:

 Device administration apps can use

-ENCRYPTION_STATUS_ACTIVE if the device is either using full-disk encryption,
+if the device is using either full-disk encryption

 or file-based encryption with Direct Boot.
 In both of these cases, data is

 ENCRYPTION_STATUS_ACTIVE if the device is using full-disk encryption.
-It will
+It returns

 ENCRYPTION_STATUS_ACTIVE_PER_USER if the device is using file-based encryption